abraunst/decycler/README.md

 You'll need the boost libraries.
 To compile the multi-threading version, you need an openmp-compliant C++ compiler (e.g. g++).
 In that case just uncomment the corresponding OMP line in the Makefile.
-Adjust Makefile as needed and issue 'make'
+Adjust Makefile as needed and issue
+    make

 How to test: